-- Dual-handset interpretation phones have been installed at the Information Booths at the General and Centenary hospitals to allow volunteers to assist patients and families with language barriers.
-Interpretation phones are also available in the clinical areas of all three hospitals. - We have increased the number of on-site face-to-face interpreters at all three hospitals to provide language support to our patients with language barriers. - Additionally, we have an Employee Assistance Program vendor with increased language capability for staff and families.
+- SHN partnered with Canadian Hearing Services to provide sign language interpreters with clear masks.
+This allowed patients to be able to lip read and continue to observe safety measures. - Over the years, we have increased the number of on-site face-to-face interpreters at all three hospitals to provide language support to our patients with language barriers. - Additionally, we have an Employee Assistance Program vendor with increased language capability for staff and families.